-This post is a cute and pitiful attempt at helping people to make a foundation of peace in their minds, through visual representations of certain ideas I regard as beneficial.
+Helping people to make a foundation of peace in their minds, through visual representations of beneficial ideas.

 (perhaps meaning to not let it come to pass a second time)

 A visual answer to the great question of how we can learn from the past but also be present.
-By being clear without excessive thinking, & resolving sincerely to do better from now on.
+How to be careful yet care free.
+By being clear without excessive thinking (知而無念), & resolving sincerely to do better from now on.
 You can always make up for a mistake in the last moment by doing better in this moment.

 “Turn your face toward the sun and let the shadows fall behind you.”
 (Maori Proverb)